edeneault/pyfe_capstone_hikingtrails/README.md

 # Capstone Project - University of Michigan - Coursera PYFE Specialization
 ## US Hiking Trails and Peak Elevations - Interactive Visualization with Maps using Bokeh

-Designed as a Capstone project for the *Python for Everybody Specialization* course series, this project sought to create an applications for data retrieval, processing, and visualization that highlighted many of the techniques and programming strategies learned throughout these courses.
+Designed as a Capstone project for the *Python for Everybody Specialization* course series, this project sought to create a series of applications for data retrieval, processing, and visualization that highlighted many of the techniques and programming strategies learned throughout these courses.
 Specifically, this project developed a suite of programs to collect data on *United States Mainland hiking trails* and *Peak Elevations by State*.

 This suite of programs enables users to search for *Top Ten* trails as user-defined coordinates and distance parameters.
 These programs collect data from the *hikingproject.com* API, store them in an SQLite Database, clean and index the database, perform a basic analysis of the data , and provide an *interactive visualization map* of the data collected using *Bokeh*.